SixArm/sixarm-company-consulting-agreement/README.md

 ### 5.1.
 Agreement to resolve claims

-If any controversy or claim arises out of or relating to this contract, we will use the American Arbitration Association (AAA) standard procedures for mediation and non-binding arbitration.
+If any controversy or claim arises out of or relating to this Agreement , or the breach thereof, and cannot be settled through negotiation, then the Parties agree to try in good faith to settle the dispute first by non-binding mediation, and if that fails then second via non-binding arbitration, and if that fails then via litigation or some other type of dispute resolution process.

+Note: The purpose of this multi-step process is to save time and money for everyone involved, and to try multiple ways to find solutions, without needing to involve litigation.
+We're generally aware that some lawyers recommend binding arbitration, yet in our experience the binding causes more problems than it solves.

 ### 5.2.
-Mediation
+Non-Binding Mediation

-If any controversy or claim arises out of or relating to this contract, or the breach thereof, and cannot be settled through negotiation, then the parties agree to try in good faith to settle the dispute by mediation administered by the American Arbitration Association under its mediation procedures before resorting to arbitration, litigation or some other dispute resolution procedure.
+If non-binding mediation is needed, then the Parties will use the American Arbitration Association (AAA) standard procedures for Non-Binding Mediation Rules.

+The Parties agree to do this before the Parties may initiate non-binding arbitration, binding-arbitration, litigation, or some other type of dispute resolution process.

 ### 5.3.
 Non-Binding Arbitration

-If any controversy or claim arises out of or relating to this contract, or the breach thereof, which cannot be settled by mediation as described above, then the parties agree to submit to non-binding arbitration administered by the American Arbitration Association under its Non-Binding Arbitration Rules before the parties may initiate binding arbitration, litigation, or some other type of dispute resolution process.
+If non-binding arbitration is necessary, then the Parties agree to submit to non-binding arbitration administered by the American Arbitration Association under its Non-Binding Arbitration Rules.

+The Parties agree to do this before the Parties may initiate binding arbitration, litigation, or some other type of dispute resolution process.

 ### 5.4.
 Recovery

+In the event of non-binding mediation relating to this Agreement, the prevailing Party shall be entitled to recover its reasonable mediators’s fees and expenses.

+In the event of non-binding arbitration relating to this Agreement, the prevailing Party shall be entitled to recover its reasonable arbitrator’s fees and expenses.

-In the event of litigation relating to this Agreement, the prevailing party shall be entitled to recover its reasonable attorney’s fees and expenses.
+In the event of litigation relating to this Agreement, the prevailing Party shall be entitled to recover its reasonable attorney’s fees and expenses.